FailedDramaticExit Failed Dramatic Exit YKTTW Discussion

 Dorothy: Oh God, I'm storming out into the bathroom!

-On Thirty Rock, Josh attempts to overturn the table and storm out angrily.
+- On 30 Rock, Josh attempts to overturn the table and storm out angrily.
 Unfortunately, he can't lift the table, leaving the others staring at him.

 Liz: Well, help him, nerds!
 And lift with your legs!